jimratliff/GenoMac-system/README.md

 **Note the trailing “.” at the end of the `git clone` command.**

 ### Log into the Mac App Store
+(Note: Needs checking, but presumably the following steps are required only if you’ll be *installing* (rather than merely updating) new apps from the Mac App Store.)

 - Launch the Mac App Store
 - Log in, using the Apple Account that purchased the MAS apps to be installed by Homebrew